KS1 & KS2 music curriculum

 Description

 This unit explores the different sounds and feelings associated with major and minor tonality explicitly.
 The pupils sing a variety of songs, some in a major key and some in a minor key.
-They use tuned percussion instruments to add different accompaniments to these.
+They use pitched percussion instruments to add different accompaniments to these.

 In this unit, we explicitly name songs and listening examples that use the major or minor key.
 From their experience of hearing and singing previous major, minor and pentatonic music, pupils are able to identify the tonality.
 We build on prior skills of playing drone and ostinato alongside a song with more complex repeated patterns.
 Pupils will learn to move their ostinato from the major key to the minor key.
 The first five notes of the major and minor keys will be consolidated in later 'Compose and Create' units.

-1. Major and minor tonalities
+1. Major and minor tonality folk songs

-3. Building texture with a major accompaniment
+4. Building texture with a melodic ostinato

-4. Building texture with a minor accompaniment
+5. Building texture with a minor accompaniment

-6. Layering accompaniments under minor songs
+6. Layering accompaniments under major and minor folk songs

 Use this KS1 and KS2 music curriculum plan to explore our sequences developed by leading subject exp...